EBI-Metagenomics/emg-viral-pipeline/README.md

 # Nextflow

 A Nextflow implementation of the VIRify pipeline.
 In the backend, the same scripts are used as in the CWL implementation.
-Main implementation done by [hoelzer](http://github.com/hoelzer).

 ## What do I need?